sheybusta/My-Website/planning/backlog.md

 4. As an **owner** I want to have a big photo at the top of the page.

    - [ ] Given a photo in the center of the page.

 5. As an **owner** I want to have a couple of personal quotes in the page.

    - [ ] Given two quotes in the page.

-6. As an **user** I want a menu to navigate through website easily.
+6. As an **user** I want a menu to navigate through the website easily.

    - [ ] Given a menu in the right corner top of the page.
    - [ ] Given a menu in the center of the footer.